Drivers Licenses Accepted

 We are situated in the grounds of The Brehon in Killarney and Trim Castle Hotel both of which have which have ample short term car parking.

-Yes we provide 5 star safety rated composite helmets free of charge.
+Yes we provide 5 star safety rated composite helmets free of charge for our tour customers.

 We also provide protective jackets, pants, gloves and boots at a nominal daily rate.